 Know Your Topic

 You probably have a good grasp of the topic on which you have been asked to speak or you would not have been asked.
-However, if you are still relatively new to the subject area, consider talking to others who have more expertise and doing more through research to prepare.
+But just knowing the topic isn't enough of a strategy for giving a great speech.
+If you are still relatively new to the subject area, consider talking to others who have more expertise and doing more through research to prepare.

 Know Your Audience